Nemo64/meteor-depend-on/README.md

 meteor depend-on package [![Build Status](https://travis-ci.org/Nemo64/meteor-depend-on.svg?branch=master)](https://travis-ci.org/Nemo64/meteor-depend-on)
 ========================
-This tiny package contains some functione that will help you create reactive dependencies on things that natively do not support that.
+This tiny package contains some utility functions that will help you create reactive dependencies on things that natively do not support it, like dom/jquery events.

 dependOn.event(eventType, elements)
 -----------------------------------